FarronF/limerick-council-meetings/meetings/2019/01/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 18th December 2018.md

 **entrances and exits to the town of Rathkeale.**

-The Motion was proposed by Councillor Teskey and seconded by Councillor Keary.--- 3
+The Motion was proposed by Councillor Teskey and seconded by Councillor Keary.
+---
+3

 **Reply:**